sofiafbelchiorinho/reactnd-project-myreads-starter/README.md

 ## Side Notes

-T he search from BooksAPI is limited to a particular set of search terms.
+The search from BooksAPI is limited to a particular set of search terms.
 You can find these search terms here: https://github.com/udacity/reactnd-project-myreads-starter/blob/master/SEARCH_TERMS.md

 However, remember that the BooksAPI.search method DOES search by title or author.
 So, don't worry if you don't find a specific author or title.
 Every search is limited by search terms.

 ## Backend Server